stevebachmeier/kickstarter-success-analysis/README.md

 **Note: from April 2015 we noticed that Kickstarter started limiting how many projects user can view in a single category.
 This limits the amount of historic projects we can get in a single scrape run.
 But recent and active projects are always included.**

-*No attempt was made for this prject to ensure we have the entirety of the project history.*
+*No attempt was made for this project to ensure we have the entirety of the project history.*

 **Note: from December 2015 we modified the collection approach to go through all sub-categories instead of only top level categories.
 This yields more results in the datasets, but possible duplication where projects are listed in multiple categories.
 Also from December 2015